ash-uncover/ap-validators/README.md

 ## Features

 Uses a '[prop-types](https://github.com/facebook/prop-types)' like syntax to declare validation constraints on fields.
-The validation constraints can be checked again the declared object to accept or reject a given value.
+The validation constraints can be checked against the declared object to accept or reject a given value.

 ```javascript
 // Example: building a validator to accept non null strings